 When you’re looking at buying a course or membership, be sure to sit on it for a few days, don’t ever buy anything the day you see it!
-Be sure that you like the course creator, and the topic is something you want to implement within the next three months.
-Too many times, people get very excited about learning and they buy 15 courses, and never end up taking them.
+Be sure that you like the course creator and that the topic is something you want to implement within the next three months.
+Too many times, people get very excited about learning, and they buy 15 courses and never end up taking them.
 Sad but true.

-A great place to start is to check out Morgan Nield, she started an Etsy shop of baby headbands and skyrocketed it.
-She now teachers others how to do exactly what she did.
+A great place to start is to check out Morgan Nield; she started an Etsy shop of baby headbands and skyrocketed it.
+She now teaches others how to do exactly what she did.
 She has a few online course options on Etsy SEO, Etsy Marketing, and running profitable promotions.
 She also has a podcast, so be sure to check out that free resource too!

 At the end of the day